Screen#

 draw rectangle [50] [50] [130] [60] on screen

-The robot’s screen shows a red rectangle with a thin border drawn centered across the top.
+A screenshot of the robot’s screen with a red rectangle with a thin border drawn across the upper half.

 set fill color#